§ Verifiable Public Registry v4 Specification

 This section is non-normative.

-In an VPR, any account can create (and become the controller of) a TrustRegistry entry that represents a trust registry of an ecosystem.
+In an VPR, any authority can create a TrustRegistry entry that represents a trust registry of an ecosystem.
 Each TrustRegistry entry must provide, at a minimum:

 The Verifiable Public Registry (VPR) is agnostic to the specific DID methods used.
 Trust resolution is performed externally, outside the VPR, allowing flexibility and interoperability across ecosystems.